 - If this is the case, try to reduce the number of things connecting to your Hub by logging into My Account and going through our handy speed test!

-If you are having trouble connecting via WiFi, it could be due to interference from other wireless devices, which we cover fully here.
+If you are having trouble connecting via WiFi, Virgin Media WiFi not working could be due to interference from other wireless devices, which we cover fully here.

 If you have a red light displayed for more than 30 seconds, this could be due to an issue with your Virgin Media WiFi hub.

-If you are using a phone line for internet connection, make sure that the power socket is working or that there’s no voltage warning light on when powering up the Hub.
+If you are using a phone line for your connection, make sure that the power socket is working or that there’s no voltage warning light on when powering up the Hub.

 WiFi Range is not as good as you think – Virgin Media customers are constantly complaining about the WiFi router not reaching their entire home.

-If you have put your WiFi router in an area that is not blocked off and it is clear from any obstructions, you will need to decide on whether or not it is time for a WiFi extender or repeater.
+If you have put your WiFi router in an area that is not blocked off and it is clear of any obstructions, you will need to decide on whether or not it is time for a WiFi extender or repeater.

-If you really feel like splurging out and spending money on a decent WiFi mesh system then you should consider one of these systems below.
+If you really feel like splurging out and spending money on a decent WiFi mesh system, then you should consider one of these systems below.